 However, numerous organizations feature policies, structures, or cultural aspects that isolate creative people and discourage them from sharing their greatest insights.
 Even if an organization’s success hinges on employees’ ability to deliver insightful new ideas, aspects of how the organization may be actively stifling the development and sharing of novel approaches.
 Just as research has documented the factors that promote creativity in the workplace, a large body of scientific work has demonstrated that certain organizational features are “creativity killers” that an astute manager should do everything in their power to address.
 In particular, if your workplace features rigid hierarchies, a fixation on short-term deadlines, or hostility, serious changes must be made to transform your organization into a creatively nourishing place.

 If your organization is highly structured, with a great deal of separation between lower-level employees and upper-level management, a lot of creativity is likely going unshared (Teece, 1996).
-When divisions based on status are firm and sizeable, lower-level employees are less likely to speak up to air concerns or propose new solutions to problems.
+When divisions based on status are firm and sizeable, lower-level employees are less likely to speak-up to air concerns or propose new solutions to problems.
 Collaboration between departments and between status levels is also less common because it is so difficult from individuals on different “rungs” to connect with one another (Wan, Williamson, & Yin, 2015).
+As a consequence, your organization doesn't utilize its full potential to innovate.

 In many organizational settings, the perspective and knowledge base of a lower-level employee is wholly different from that of a higher-level employee.
 Hence, someone lower in status may be able to frame a professional problem in a way that someone higher in the hierarchy would never consider.
+The problem-solving process benefits from new insights and options which would otherwise not be available.
 However, if an organization treats its lower-level workers as dispensable or lacking in value, these creative insights may never get shared (Vuori & Huy, 2016).
 If they are shared, they may be disregarded by individuals with more status in the organization.

 Generally, research shows workplace stress to be a “creativity killer”.
 If an individual is anxious about their workplace performance, or preoccupied with short-term deadlines, they are unlikely to engage in the abstract, complex thinking required to generate a truly mold-breaking approach (Tongchaiprasit & Ariyabuddhiphongs, 2016).
 Frequent short-term goals can distract employees from an organization’s “big picture” – individuals may come to prioritize quick fixes and traditional ways of doing business, rather than looking ahead to the future and generating novel, challenging methods.
 Frequent time-intensive stress can also reduce creativity by eroding mental functioning; few people are capable of being innovative when they are sleep-deprived and exhausted (Oreg & Berson, 2015).